genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/consolidators/configure.md

 So what you do with the results of the Consolidator is your problem.
 If you need to publish the data it writes to the database, you'll need a [data server](/platform-reference/configure-key-modules/data-servers/configure/) or [request server](/platform-reference/configure-key-modules/request-servers/configure/).

 There is one important operational consideration if you have a consolidator in your application.
 If you stop the process, you need to use the `--coldStart` parameter when you restart.
-In short, you make a [cold start](/platform-reference/configure-key-modules/consolidators/coldstart/).
+In short, you need to do a [cold start](/platform-reference/configure-key-modules/consolidators/coldstart/).